 The City’s old houses are quaint and picturesque, but they can be a nightmare for plumbers in Toronto.
 The old-fashioned fixtures and fittings are often very hardy and have lasted well beyond their intended lifespans.
 That’s good, you might think, but it’s not necessarily.
 Modern building codes require plumbers in Toronto to implement certain standards, and homes that still contain the original water pipes and drains cause headaches for many homeowners.
-Building trap replacement is one of the essential tasks for the owners of these homes, because the existence of traps is a major problem.
+Building trap replacement is one of the essential tasks for the owners of these homes because the existence of traps is a major problem.

 What is a Building Trap?

 The building trap is a U-bend clay pipe that builders would install on the exterior sewer line of houses built before the use of modern plumbing fittings.
-The purpose of the trap was to stop odorous gases entering the home from the sewer, and it worked by “trapping” a small amount of water in the bend – just like the S-bend under your kitchen sink does.
+The purpose of the trip was to stop odorous gases entering the home from the sewer, and it worked by “trapping” a small amount of water in the bend – just like the S-bend under your kitchen sink does.
 You can check whether your home has a building trap by searching in your front garden for a cast iron “cap” in the shape of a mushroom.
 It’s usually located on a pipe close to the surface.

 Why You Need to Remove It